John Daly's ProStroke Golf: Reception

-John Daly's ProStroke Golf received "mixed or average" reviews according to Metacritic.
+John Daly's ProStroke Golf received "mixed or average" reviews, according to the review aggregation website Metacritic.
+Official Xbox Magazine gave the Xbox 360 version a negative review while it was still in development in the U.S.

 Brett Todd of GameSpot wrote that it "looks like a budget title despite a full sticker price, with a scarcity of options, a fair number of quirks, and pixelly PlayStation 2-era graphics.
 This isn't so much a full-featured golf game as it is a stripped-down tech demo".
 Critics praised the accuracy of the Move controls, generally viewing this as the sole highlight of the game.
 Several critics considered Tiger Woods PGA Tour 11 to be superior.